wanglab-broad/spin/README.md

      backup_url='https://zenodo.org/record/TEMP/files/demo.h5ad?download=1'
 )
 ```
-This dataset contains expression and spatial data from marmoset and mouse brains, corresponding to the labels `'marmoset'` and `'mouse'` under the key `.obs['species']`.
+This dataset contains expression and spatial data from marmoset and mouse brains, corresponding to the cell labels `'marmoset'` and `'mouse'` under the key `.obs['species']`.

 To spatially integrate this data, the single dataset can be passed into `spin.integrate` while specifying the batch key along with the unique batch labels:
 ```python